AgentMC/Sao20/Translate/En/Part2.md

 When hearing that, Tiese smiled and chuckled.
 However, her laughter seemed to include emotions other than joy, and Ronye could only slightly open her mouth, without saying a word.

-Asuna who has a consoling smiling smile, looked at the blue sky visible between the columns and an expression of vexation blinked across her face.
+Asuna who has a consoling smile, looked at the blue sky visible between the columns and an expression of vexation blinked across her face.

 "Anyway, both of you are probably hungry.
 Let’s have lunch, can you help me to carry it?"